Park Heong-joon: Political career

 From 1995, he hosted important television debates in Busan.
 He was an emcee for the debate for the 1997 and the 2002 presidential elections.
-He also organised civic movements in Busan, such as establishing Forum New Thinking, Cultural City — Busan Creation Network and Movement for Decentralisation of Busan.
+He also organised civic movements in Busan, such as establishing the New Thinking Forum, Cultural City — Busan Creation Network and Movement for Decentralisation of Busan.

 Park joined the main opposition Grand National Party (GNP) instead of the de facto ruling Uri Party.
-Despite of public criticism, he later revealed that the reason was to not just "rebuild" the GNP but also run under the GNP banner was more likely to win in right-leaning Busan.
+Despite public criticism, he later revealed that the reason was to not just "rebuild" the GNP but also running under the GNP banner was more likely to win in right-leaning Busan.
 However, from what Sisa Journal reported was that he could not trust the leadership of the then President Roh Moo-hyun.
-He was nominated the GNP candidate for Suyeong in the 2004 election and competed against the ruling candidate Huh Jin-ho.
+He was nominated as the GNP candidate for Suyeong in the 2004 election and competed against the ruling candidate Huh Jin-ho.
 Though he came behind to Huh at early polls, he was elected to the National Assembly.

 On 26 August 2006, while he was a member of the Culture and Tourism Committee of the National Assembly, several sources reported that Park, along with Kim Jae-hong, an MP of the Uri Party, had visited an arcade game exhibition held in Los Angeles, United States from 13 to 15 September 2005, using the money from game industry associations.
 Amid criticisms, he said that it was an official visit suggested by the committee.
 On 5 September, the Uri Party sued both Park and Kim to the Ethics Committee.
-On 13 December, he was summoned by the prosecution for receiving 100 million won (≒ ￡63,000) from the CEO of Andamiro and a gift voucher association.
+On 13 December, he was summoned by the prosecution for receiving 100 million won (£63,000) from the CEO of Andamiro and a gift voucher association.
 However, he was cleared of wrongdoing on 23 February 2007.